sle3man/sle3man.github.io/_posts/2018-11-25-Canary-Tokens.md

 ---

 Yesterday night while going through [cybersecurity Black Friday deals](https://pastebin.com/aLBfQT6H) I stumbled upon something really interesting called [Canary Tokens](https://canarytokens.org/generate) by Thinkst.
 According to the deal on the Pastebin paste, you can get "Unlimited canary tokens free till heat death of Universe".
-I'm a bit fan of having free things until the *heat death of the universe* so I decided to check it out.
+I'm a big fan of having free things until the *heat death of the universe* so I decided to check it out.

 When you access the Canary token generator, you are greeted with a fairly non-descript page to generate a token.
 ![Canary token generator](/assets/canary1.PNG)

 "What is a Canary token", you may ask?
-[This link explains it fairly well](https://blog.thinkst.com/p/canarytokensorg-quick-free-detection.html) but essentially a Canary token is like a piece of code placed inside of a file or document that communicates back to the creator of the token when the file/document is accessed, kind of like a honeypot.
+[This blog article explains it fairly well](https://blog.thinkst.com/p/canarytokensorg-quick-free-detection.html) but essentially a Canary token is like a piece of code placed inside of a file or document that communicates back to the creator of the token when the file/document is accessed, kind of like a honeypot.

 I first tried the token out by creating a web bug or web beacon.
 The form asks for an email address to notify when the bug is accessed or viewed- usually it's a 1x1 pixel that is